Tellef Øgrim: Biography

-Since 2014 Øgrim has cooperated with Swedish bassist Anders Berg on several duo albums.
-Berg and Øgrim have gone on to create the record label Simlas that also has released Øgrim's latest solo album called Fat Fit - Solos for Guitars.
-In January 2017 Øgrim went on to form a free jazz trio with Peeter Uuskyla and Anders Berg by releasing the album Ullr.
+Since 2014, Øgrim has cooperated with Swedish bassist Anders Berg on several duo albums.
+Berg and Øgrim have gone on to create the record label Simlas that also has released Øgrim's solo album Fat Fit - Solos for Guitars.
+In January 2017, Øgrim went on to form a free jazz trio with Peeter Uuskyla and Anders Berg by releasing the album Ullr.

 Øgrim has been a journalist since the late 1980s writing for the Norwegian Broadcasting Corporation (NRK), Dagens Naeringsliv, Ballade and Oslo Business Memo, and Oslo Innovation Magazine and Blue Frontier Magazine.
 He also is a speaker on topics relating to art and technology.